-The trucking industry in Europe has been long familiar with anti-lock brakes, electronic stability control, airbags and collision-avoidance devices – technology that works to benefit the safety of truck drivers and all other people on the road.
+The trucking industry in Europe has been long familiar with anti-lock brakes, electronic stability control, airbags, and collision avoidance devices – technology that works to benefit the safety of truck drivers and all other people on the road.
 The US, however, is not very welcoming to such technology.
 Features for accident prevention are manufactured by truck producers and are widely available all over North America.
 According to Congress, however, the cost of adding crash prevention technology is too high.
-As of 2013, only 3% of the heaviest trucks in the US were equipped with collision-avoidance technology.
+As of 2013, only 3% of the heaviest trucks in the US were equipped with collision avoidance technology.

-Last year Congress discouraged the Federal Motor Carrier Safety Administration from investing in wireless technology designed to improve the monitoring of drivers and their vehicles.
-Despite its failed attempt, the FMCSA is trying once again to craft a legally-sustainable electronic logging device (ELD).
-New trailer safety technology is now being developed by both Ford and GM.
+Both Ford and GM are currently developing new trailer safety technology.
 The rivals aim to solve the problem of trucks making turns and not hitting anything on their way or jackknifing the truck and the trailer.
-Even though the tool is planned for pickup trucks, maybe similar technology would soon be available for heavier commercial trucks, too.
+Even though the manufacturers intend the tool for pickup trucks, maybe similar technology would soon be available for heavier commercial trucks, too.
 We should only hope that Congress approves it.

-People who have been in the trucking industry for decades are not afraid to state their dissatisfaction with the lack of effort that has been put in promoting traffic safety in the industry.
+People who have been in the trucking industry for decades are not afraid to state their dissatisfaction with the lack of effort that has been put into promoting traffic safety in the industry.
 From 2009 to 2013 the death toll in truck-related accidents rose by 17 percent.
 This steady increase over the course of four years has resulted in 3,964 deaths in 2013 alone.

 It is true that highway safety is everyone´s responsibility, whether they are driving a truck or a passenger vehicle.
 But it seems like Congress is continuously avoiding any activity to secure the roads and make large trucks more people-friendly.
 The bills that allow longer and heavier trucks, the long working hours which cause drivers’ fatigue, the rejection of modern traffic safety technology are all moves that fall under the same logic.
-But unfortunately, it is not focused on the people and their safety on the roads, but solely on the economic benefits of the trucking industry.
+But unfortunately, it is not about people and their safety on the roads, but solely on the economic benefits of the trucking industry.
 Too bad Congress is thinking only of the short-term effects.